-Sanctuary regulations are enforced through the NOAA Office for Law Enforcement (OLE), United States Coast Guard (USCG), and cooperative agreements, which allow the NMSP to deputize enforcement officers from other federal and state agencies.
-The Sanctuary currently has individual enforcement agreements with USCG, CDFG, and the NPS.
+Sanctuary regulations are enforced through

+the NOAA Office for Law Enforcement (OLE), United States Coast Guard (USCG), and interagency agreements, which allow NOAA to deputize enforcement officers from other federal and state agencies.
+The Sanctuary has individual enforcement agreements with USCG, CDFG, and the NPS.
 For example, enforcement officers from CINP are authorized to enforce CINMS regulations.
-CINMS continues to develop and update cooperative agreements among enforcement (see agencies Strategy EE.2 Expanding Enforcement Efforts) for purposes such as ensuring effective enforcement of marine reserve regulations.
+CINMS continues to develop and update formal agreements among enforcement agencies (see Strategy EE.2 - Expanding Enforcement Efforts) for purposes such as ensuring effective enforcement of MPA network regulations.